Dragons in Middle-earth: Scatha

 Scatha was a mighty "long-worm" of the Grey Mountains.
+In a poem, Scatha was a "blind and cold…wingless drake" capable of freezing people "with fear and his cold breath".
 Little is known of Scatha except that he was slain by Fram in the early days of the Éothéod, the ancestors of the Riders of Rohan.
 Scatha's name was likely taken from Anglo-Saxon sceaða, "injurious person, criminal, thief, assassin".
 After slaying Scatha, Fram's ownership of his recovered hoard was then disputed by the Dwarves of that region.
 Fram rebuked this claim, sending them instead Scatha's teeth, with the words, "Jewels such as these you will not match in your treasuries, for they are hard to come by."
 This led to his death in a feud with the Dwarves.
 The Éothéod retained at least some of the hoard, and brought it south with them when they settled in Rohan.
 The silver horn that Éowyn gave to Merry Brandybuck after the War of the Ring, crucial in The Scouring of the Shire, came from this hoard.